weirded/ha-peplink-local/README.md

    - **Verify SSL** (optional): Disable this if your router uses a self-signed certificate
    - **Polling Frequency** (optional): How often to poll the router for updates (in seconds, default: 5)
 4. Click "Submit"

+## GPS Features

+The GPS tracking features are automatically enabled when your Peplink router has GPS capabilities.
+This is particularly useful for mobile routers like MAX Transit or MAX BR1 series with cellular connectivity.

+- **Device Tracker**: The router's GPS location will appear on your Home Assistant map and can be used with zones
+- **Sensors**: Speed, altitude and heading sensors provide additional data about the router's movement and orientation
+- **Accuracy**: GPS accuracy is calculated based on horizontal dilution of precision (HDOP) when available

 ## Contributing